icon

 The tighter and more compact the aragonite and conchiolin layers are, the more intense the luster, color and orient you will perceive on the pearl’s surface.

-Now that you’re a bit more familiar with how and why these various elements combine to create the visual phenomenon of "Wow!!" to us humans, we can move onto learning about the A-AAAA South Sea Pearl Grading Scale that Pure uses.
+Now that you’re a bit more familiar with how and why these various elements combine to create the visual phenomenon of "Wow!" to us humans, we can move onto learning about the A-AAAA South Sea Pearl Grading Scale that Pure uses.

 The breakdown below examines each pearl grade, and lays out specific benchmarks that South Sea pearls must meet in order to "make the grade".

-South Sea A-AAAA and Gem Quality Pearl Grading Breakdowns
+South Sea Pearl Grading A-AAAA Quality

+No South Sea pearls grading guide would be complete without showing you what the pearls look like at each grading benchmark.
 The images depicted in these grading breakdowns include a mix of perfect round and off-round/button and baroque South Sea pearl necklaces.

 Keep in mind that baroque or drop-shaped pearls are graded using the same A-AAAA scale as perfectly round pearls.